 It is easier to trust in a chair that we can see and test for sturdiness than to trust in the fact that there is a realm we cannot easily see.
-Even though we know the Bible is true, and we confess that it is true, for many of us, it is hard to believe in a whole other world, the spirit realm, that we cannot easily interact with.
+Even though we know the Bible is true and we confess that it is true, for many of us it is hard to believe in a whole other world; the spirit realm which we cannot easily interact with.
 The word of God says:

 This couldn’t be farther from the truth.
 Angels are spirit beings created by God to be His servants.
 Each person has a guardian angel (Psalm 91:11, Hebrews 1:14) and other angels visit the Earth as directed by God.
-People are dazzled by the spirit beings appearance when they fully reveal themselves.
-They most often say “fear not.”
-This is because they bring God’s presence from the spirit realm and the sense of power that comes with them causes others to tremble in fear which is an overwhelming sense of awe.
+People are dazzled by the appearance of spirit beings when they fully reveal themselves.
+These beings most often say, “Fear not.”
+This is because they bring God’s presence from the spirit realm and the sense of power that comes with them causes others to tremble in fear because of an overwhelming sense of awe.